bleu/pike-sdks/README.md

 - **API Clients**: Type-safe clients for interacting with Pike's indexer
 - **EVM integrators**: Integration with EVM packages to connect with Pike contracts

-## Applications

-### Pike Indexer

-Pike Markets Indexer is a robust multi-chain data indexing solution built with [Ponder](https://ponder.sh/).
-It serves as the backbone for tracking and querying Pike Markets-related on-chain information across multiple blockchains.

-**Key Features:**

-- Multi-chain data indexing and synchronization
-- GraphQL API for flexible data querying
-- Supplementary REST endpoints for user metrics
-- Real-time event processing and indexing
-- Comprehensive historical data access

-For detailed information about the indexer, please refer to the [app documentation](./packages/ponder-app/README.md).

 ## Packages

 ### @pike/utils